Ecotourism in Jordan: Community involvement

+Environmental issues

 However, despite the economic benefits, eco-tourism is not without controversy.
 Eco-tourism projects, especially in the beginning, are not always as environmentally-conscious as possible.
 For example, in the Wadi Rum nature reserve, the sudden increase in tourism was accompanied by increased roads, electrical lines, hotels, and litter.
 Although the development helped improve the Wadi Rum Village of Bedouins by bringing them more reliable water and electricity, decisions regarding the fate of Wadi Rum often disregarded local opinions.
 For example, plans were created to move the village further away and make the existing village into a tourist site without consulting the Rum community.
 Despite efforts, there are still environmental problems within the reserves.
 Threats include woodcutting, overgrazing, and hunting, but these threats have significantly decreased in the past decades.